Peter Dupas: Trial

 The trial for the murder of Halvagis ran for 22 days.
 On 9 July 2007, the jury selected for the trial was discharged on a "legal technicality" when prosecutor Colin Hillman SC advised Justice Philip Cummins that a failure to comply with the Jury Act had occurred when potential jurors were not advised of the possible duration of the trial.

 Prosecution witness and disgraced lawyer Andrew Fraser described to the jury how Dupas attacked Halvagis.
 Fraser has now submitted a claim to the $1 million reward.

 Dupas was found guilty of the murder of Halvagis on 9 August 2007 and appeared for a pre-sentencing hearing eight days later.
 Dupas was sentenced to his third life sentence with no minimum term.
 The sentencing judge allowed permission for one television camera to record the sentencing of Dupas, the only televised sentencing in Australia since the 1995 sentencing of child killer Nathan John Avent.
 Upon sentencing Dupas, the judge said "life means life".

 On 10 September 2007, lawyers for Dupas submitted an appeal on the basis that the verdict of guilty for the murder of Halvagis was unsafe and unsatisfactory.

 On 17 September 2009, Dupas's appeal against the conviction was upheld in Victoria's Court of Appeal by a two-to-one majority.
 The Court ruled that the directions of the judge in the original trial were inadequate.
 On 14 October 2009, lawyers for Dupas argued that the proceedings against him should be stayed permanently based on the publicity surrounding the case.
 Victorian Supreme Court Justice Paul Coghlan disagreed and set the trial date for 7 April 2010.
 On 26 October 2010, a new trial for the murder of Halvagis commenced in the Victorian Supreme Court.
 On 19 November 2010, Dupas was again convicted of the murder of Halvagis after three-and-a-half days of deliberations by the jury.
-On 26 November 2010, Dupas was sentenced to life in prison, without the possibility of parole.
+On 26 November 2010, Dupas was sentenced to life in prison without the possibility of parole.

 Due to a court injunction in 2019, Channel Seven was prevented from screening the episode of Beyond the Darklands featuring Dupas.

 Other suspected murders

 Helen McMahon

 McMahon was a 47-year-old woman found beaten to death on a Rye beach on 13 February 1985.
 She was sunbathing topless on the beach when she was attacked.
 Her body was discovered naked and covered by her beach towel.
-The location of the murder was nearby to the location where Dupas had earlier raped a 21-year-old woman at a beach in Blairgowrie, for which he was convicted and served a term of imprisonment.
+The location of the murder was near the location where Dupas had earlier raped a 21-year-old woman at a beach in Blairgowrie, for which he was convicted and served a term of imprisonment.
 It was originally thought Dupas was in prison at the time of McMahon's murder and was not released until two weeks later; however, investigators learned that Dupas was on pre-release leave from prison and living in the Rye area when McMahon was killed.
-Police believe McMahon may have been Dupas's first murder victim, although her murder officially remains unsolved.
+Police believe McMahon may have been Dupas's first murder victim although her murder officially remains unsolved.